Equilevel algebras

 \subsection{On notation}

 The cells of the first type in $\overline{CD}_3(S^1)$ are denoted by letters with indices like $A_{13},$ $c_2$, etc. The notations of the corresponding cells of the second type are obtained from them by drawing the bar above: $\bar A_{13},$ $\bar c_2,$ ...
-In the figures illustrating the algebras from these cells, the horizontal interval shows the open part $(0, 2\pi)$ of the source circle.
-Correspondingly, instead of the chords in the circles used in the pictures for codimension 2 algebras we now draw the arcs connecting the points of this interval.
-A single arc connecting points $A$ and $B$ denotes the condition $f(A)=f(B)$; a tripod with feet at points $A,$ $ B,$ and $C$ denotes the double condition $f(A)=f(B)=f(C)$.
-The double arc connecting two ordinary (not marked by asterisks) points $A$ and $B$ denotes a family of pairs of conditions $f(A)=f(B)$ and $ f'(A) = \alpha f'(B)$, $\alpha \in {\mathbb R}^1 \setminus \{0\}$.
+In the figures illustrating the algebras from the cells of the first type, the horizontal interval shows the open part $(0, 2\pi)$ of the source circle of functions $S^1 \to {\mathbb R}$.
+Correspondingly, instead of the chords in the circles used in the pictures for codimension two algebras we now draw the arcs connecting the points of this interval.
+A single arc connecting points $A$ and $B$ denotes the condition $f(A)=f(B)$.
+A tripod with feet at points $A,$ $ B,$ and $C$ denotes the double condition $f(A)=f(B)=f(C)$.
+A double arc connecting two ordinary (not marked by asterisks) points $A$ and $B$ denotes a family of pairs of conditions $f(A)=f(B)$ and $ f'(A) = \alpha f'(B)$, $\alpha \in {\mathbb R}^1 \setminus \{0\}$.
 The sign $+$ or $-$ over this double arc is the sign of the parameter $\alpha$ of all algebras forming the corresponding cell.
 The symbols $\ast$, $\ast\ast$, and $\circledast$ mean the same as in \S \ref{onnot}.
 More complicated notations are explained where they appear.

-\unitlength 1.7mm
+\unitlength 1.3mm